 Now, what does the term mean?

-If content writers creates leads for a company, Technical writers convey complex information between one or several parties.
+If content writers creates leads for a company, Technical content writing convey complex information between one or several parties.
 Their work isn’t limited to the web and they use a variety of mediums to get the idea across if needed.
 So, it would be print, videos, or regular blog posts.
 It could be mail sent to one company from another.

 The mode of information can be white papers, user manuals, reference guides,s, and journals.
 Common contents such as press releases, social media posts, and landing pages could be part of the agreement as well.
 So, in some ways, technical writers don’t write webpage technical stuff, but it could be one part of their job.